LockManipulator/Cubegression-Light/README.md

 Crit boost is +0.75
 Resistance boost is +1

-The artifacts still boost lamp radius, sailing speed, etc but that's just not shown.
+The artifacts still boost lamp radius and sailing speed but that's just not shown.
 So each artifact boosts a combat stat and one of the original movement boost as well.
 Here is what boosts go together:

 Health, Climbing
 Armor, Swimming